 Tingling and stinging is relatively common when you first begin using your treatment.
 It simply means that your skin is reacting to the ingredients in your formula.
-This tingling and stinging should fade within fifteen minutes or so after applying your treatment, but there are a few things our doctors recommend for you to help lessen it in the meantime:
+This tingling and stinging should fade within fifteen minutes or so after applying your treatment, but there are a few things our practitioners recommend for you to help lessen it in the meantime:

 - 🥪 Use the ‘Sandwich Technique’